ialbert/plac/README.rst

 Avoiding name clashes
 ---------------------

 Python syntax, or your variable naming may impose constraints on what words may be used as parameters.
-The circumvent that limitation append a trailing underscore to the name. ``plac`` will strip that underscore from the command line parameter name:
+To circumvent that limitation append a trailing underscore to the name. ``plac`` will strip that underscore from the command line parameter name:

 .. code-block:: python